kennethreitz/kennethreitz.org/data/essays/2024/hhkb.md

 I'm also using a [5K Apple Studio Display](https://amzn.to/3SW2TTH), which is a new addition to my setup.
 It's a bit of a change from the 15" MacBook Pro display I've been using, but I'm heavily enjoying the extra screen real estate.

+The display is a joy to work with, thanks to its incredible resolution and color accuracy.
+I'm able to see every detail in my code and designs, which has made my workflow much more efficient and enjoyable.
+The anti-reflective coating and true-tone technology also make it easy on the eyes, even after long hours of use.

 ----

-I was able to build this website quick quickly because of the new setup.
+I was able to build this website quickly because of the new setup.

 This keyboard is such a joy to type on.
 I've tried many other keyboards, but none of them have the same feel as the HHKB.
 I'm so happy to be back.